 Why It Matters

 Understanding this scale helps you control the heat in your dishes.
 Whether you're cooking for a crowd or preparing something for a spice-sensitive friend, knowing where each pepper falls on the scale can save you from unintentionally setting mouths ablaze — or worse, under-seasoning a masterpiece.
+According to the Guinness World Records, the Carolina Reaper holds the title of the world's hottest pepper with an average rating of 1.6 million SHU.

-Top 10 Peppers on the Heat Scale
+Top Peppers by Heat Level

 Pepper Name | Scoville Heat Units (SHU) | Common Uses |